 - It’s agile.
 When you modify your views, the changes take place immediately, for all future and past data, with no need to re-run the process over and over again.
 You can iterate quickly and get the results you need in seconds.

 - It’s fast.
 Because ad-hoc queries can benefit from filtering and indexing that’s not available for pre-processing all of the data ahead of time, your views can immediately access the raw data you’re searching for.

 - It’s standard, portable SQL.
 Unlike many ETL tools, you’re not vendor-locked into a specific technology that would make it difficult to port or use outside of Panoply.

 But there’s one big downside: the data has to be re-generated every time you run a query against the view.
 As a result, if you have many different queries hitting your views, the overall performance might actually not be better.

-To overcome this, Panoply.io automatically materializes some of your views when new data comes in and saves the results into a new well-optimized table.
-These materializations take advantage of your query statistics, so that only actively used transformations are materialized, instead of pre-processing everything, as in many cases not all transformation are accessed and used as frequently.
-The generated table is also pre-optimized in terms of indexing, partitioning and compression to provide your queries with the best possible performance.
+To overcome this, Panoply automatically materializes some of your views when new data comes in and saves the results into a new well-optimized table.
+These materializations take advantage of your query statistics, so that only actively used transformations are materialized, instead of pre-processing everything, because in many cases not all transformation are accessed and used frequently.
+The generated table is also pre-optimized in terms of indexing, partitioning, and compression to provide your queries with the best possible performance.

 The end result is the same: you’re still able to build any transformation logic imaginable, and you’re still getting pre-processed tables that are optimized for your queries.
 But you can achieve this without spending a lot of time up-front for data processing, and without being locked into a cumbersome, rigid process that takes days to iterate.